Boxing Day Hunt in Lewes Erupts Into Chaos – Multiple Arrests as Tensions Boil Over

-Sussex Police reported that the event led to several arrests.
-“Seven people were arrested following reports of affray at the Boxing Day hunt parade in Lewes on Tuesday (26 December),” a spokesperson stated.
-The arrests included two women, aged 24 and 26, and three men, aged 35, 38, and 52, who were later released without further action.
-Additionally, a 49-year-old man received a community resolution.
+Police say seven people were arrested after reports of affray at the event on Tuesday (26 December).
+Among them were two men aged 24 and 26, plus three older men aged 35, 38 and 52.
+Most were released without further action, while a 49-year-old man received a community resolution.

-Controversial Boxing Day Hunt in Lewes Sparks Arrests and Reignites Hunting Debate
+Boxing Day Hunt Sparks Fresh Debate

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.